 The historic structures of the estate, including the main house, are closed during restoration.

 The grounds and gardens are open for visitors Monday-Friday, 8 a.m.-6 p.m.
 The estate is closed on weekends during the winter.

 Grounds admission is free.
 The house will open periodically for special celebrations, events and sneak peeks at restoration in progress.
 Sign up here to follow the progress of the restoration.

 Point-and-shoot photography is allowed on the grounds.
-Professional photography, including for weddings, portraits and other special events, requires a permit.
+Professional photography, including for special occasions or portraits, requires a permit and is only available weekdays.
 To inquire about photography on the grounds, contact Annie Rubel at email@example.com or 313-668-3196 and refer to our Photography Use Guidelines.

 “I believe a home isn’t four walls;